sonjuonr/GRU_PPO/README.md

 * **Safety-First Reward Structure:** Implements a strictly prioritized reward mechanism that solves the "suicidal greed" problem common in RL, forcing the agent to prioritize safety over speed.
 * **Visualization:** Integrated with TensorBoard for real-time monitoring of Loss, Entropy, Collision Rate, and Success Rate.

+## 🚀 Key Improvements (Dec 1 Update)
+I found that i made a big mistake.
+I mistakenly set 0.08 to 0.8, but i didn’t find it in past two weeks.
+I believe that’s the main reason why the succ rate is so low.
+I have fixed it and run again.
+Let's see what the results will change.
 ## 🚀 Key Improvements (Nov 21 Update)

 This version introduces significant improvements over baseline implementations: